revature-scalawags/NickProject0/Readme.md

 # Features
 Can retrieve any piece of information from any Overwatch profile if provided the username and platform.
 # Usage
-1. Navigate to the downloaded "OWSTATS" folder and run the command:
+1. Navigate to OWSTATS folder and run the command:
 >sbt run
 2. Input information into the terminal as directed by the program.